Tyler Stephenson Player Props: Reds vs. Giants

-On Wednesday, Tyler Stephenson (.179 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Ross Stripling.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (.185 slugging percentage in past 10 games, including zero homers), battle starter Alex Cobb and the San Francisco Giants at Great American Ball Park, Thursday at 12:35 PM ET.

-He reached base in his only plate appearance in his most recent game against the Giants.
+In his last game he had a one-hit performance (1-for-3) against the Giants.

 Tyler Stephenson Game Info & Props vs. the Giants